UK top court says a plan to send migrants to Rwanda is unlawful because they would be at risk

 The ruling is leaves in tatters a policy that has cost the British government at least 140 million pounds ($175 million) in payments to Rwanda, without anyone being sent to that country.
 The first deportation flight was stopped at the last minute in June 2022, when the European Court of Human Rights intervened.

-That was challenged at the Supreme Court by the government, which argued at a hearing last month that it had thoroughly assessed the risks and would ensure that Rwanda’s government abides by its agreement to protect migrants’ rights.
+Sunak took comfort from the court’s ruling that “the structural changes and capacity-building needed” to make Rwanda a safe country “may be delivered in the future.”

-It’s unclear whether the British government will try to keep the policy alive.
-The Supreme Court judges ruled that “the structural changes and capacity-building needed” to make Rwanda a safe country “may be delivered in the future,” but are not in place now.
+Some U.K. Conservatives have called for more dramatic action.
+Former Home Secretary Suella Braverman, who was fired by Sunak on Monday, has said the U.K. should leave the European Convention on Human Rights and its court if the Rwanda plan was blocked.

-Some U.K. Conservatives have called for dramatic action.
-Former Home Secretary Suella Braverman, who was fired by Sunak on Monday, has said the U.K. to leave the European Convention on Human Rights and its court if the Rwanda plan was blocked.
+Sunak suggested that might be possible, saying he was “prepared to change our laws and revisit those international relationships” if other routes failed.

-Justice Reed stressed that the “legal rule that refugees must not be returned to their country of origin … if their life or freedom” would be at risk is enshrined in multiple U.K. laws and international treaties, not just the European convention.
+Justice Reed stressed that it’s not so simple.
+He said the “legal rule that refugees must not be returned to their country of origin … if their life or freedom” would be at risk is enshrined in multiple U.K. laws and international treaties, not just the European convention.

 Much of Europe and the U.S. is struggling with how best to cope with migrants seeking refuge from war, violence, oppression and a warming planet that has brought devastating drought and floods.